 The Tufts Writing Supplement

-When you visit the Common Application website to fill out and submit your application to Tufts, you'll notice that the application includes a writing supplement.
-The Tufts writing supplement consists of three required short response questions.
+When you visit the Common Application or the Coalition Application website to fill out and submit your application to Tufts, you'll notice that the application includes a writing supplement.
+The Tufts writing supplement consists of two required short response questions, which vary depending on the program to which you are applying (read carefully below).
 We’ve created this page to allow you to peruse the questions without having to leave this site.
-Visit the Common Application site when you’re actually ready to apply online.
+Visit the Common Application site or the Coalition Application site when you’re actually ready to apply online.

 Think outside the box as you answer the following questions.
 Take a risk and go somewhere unexpected.
-Be serious if the moment calls for it but feel comfortable being playful if that suits you, too.
-The required length for question 3 is 200-250 words.
+Be serious if the moment calls for it, but feel comfortable being playful if that suits you, too.

-- Which aspects of Tufts’ curriculum or undergraduate experience prompt your application?
-In short: “Why Tufts?”
-(50–100 words)
+1. Which aspects of the Tufts undergraduate experience prompt your application?
+In short, ‘Why Tufts?’
+(100-150 words)

-- Now we'd like to know a little bit more about you.
-Please respond to one of the following six questions:
+2. Now we'd like to know a little more about you.
+Please respond to one of the following three questions.
+(200-250 words):

 A) From recognizing break dancing as a new Olympic sport, to representation in media, to issues of accessibility in our public transit systems, what is something that you can talk about endlessly?
 What do you care about and why?